Patanjali’s Yoga Sutras / Pada 2, Sutra 46

 – Steady and comfortable should be the posture –

-- Improves focus, balance and stability.
+- Improves circulation and respiration.

 - Avoid this asana unless instructed any modifications by professionals if you have any of the below or feel uncomfortable any time during your practice.

 - Recent surgery or injury in the legs, knees, ankles, feet, hips, or shoulders.

 - Having a weak heart or undergone a heart surgery recently.

 - Neck injuries or pain – if our neck hurts, keep your face in the same direction as your chest.